What is stock footage and photography?

 What is an upload limit?

-Upon acceptance, non-exclusive contributors are assigned a limit on the amount of content they may upload per month, ranging from 25 to an unlimited number of files.
+Upon acceptance, non-exclusive contributors are assigned a limit on the amount of content they may upload per month.
 This limit is based on the quality and performance potential of your work.
 By default, exclusive contributors may upload an unlimited number of files.

 You will be notified of your upload level in your acceptance email, and can always see your limit, and how many files you’ve uploaded in a month, on the contributor upload site.